Menrath-Noah/cis357-semester-project/README.md

 ## Overview
 ---
 Cubeshake is adapted from the imfamous game cubefield with a fresh twist!
 Instead of using keybooard input on a pc, Cubeshake enables mobile android users to shake there phone to get past obstacles.
-If you would like to make a similar application please follow our guidelines below!
+If you would like to make a similar application please follow our code snipppets and captions below to supplement your current understanding of mobile app development in Android Studio .

 ## 1. Getting Started with Environment Setup
 ---